jamestcorley/jamestcorley.github.io/_posts/2025-08-24-CompTIA-SecurityPlus-Certified.md

 at the forest around you instead of being caught up in the trees.

 From my past Network+ exam experience, I decided again I would limit the amount of time I would study.
-Undertsand the knowledge but down't dwell or fall down rabbit holes.
+Understand the knowledge but don't dwell or fall down rabbit holes.
 I can dig deeper after I'm certified.

 I am starting to realize for me the best process is to watch a whole lecture series from start